emmanuel-leclercq/PolynomialsHPC/README.md

 # PolynomialsHPC

-This is an attempt to build a headers-only high performance single-variable polynomial functions libraries, over any ring (the ring doesn't have to be compatible with the Fourier transform).
+This is an attempt to build a headers-only high performance single-variable polynomial functions libraries, over any ring (the ring doesn't have to be compatible with the Fourier transform), but mostly for floats, real or complex, as there are many high performing libraries for integer polynomials out there.
 The dense polynomial class serves as a benchmark for the sparse polynomial class, which aims to achieve better memory performances.

 ### Polynomial (dense) class